Episode 241: Depressive Personality Style with Jonathan Shedler

 Shedler:

-What an awful feeling that would be to feel like, you know, the person, even the person that you come to for help doesn't wanna deal with you.
+What an awful feeling that would be, to feel like the person, even the person that you come to for help, doesn't want to deal with you.

 Puder:

-I think it's just really weird to be in this role where like, I'm the one talking, like, I'm so, like, and you know, all day long, I listen to my patients.
+I think it's just really weird to be in this role where I'm the one talking and all day long, I listen to my patients.
 I listen to my family.

 Shedler:

-Well, I think that's a very comfortable.
-We both know, we've talked about this, you know, it's a very comfortable and familiar role.
-You were training from it for you for that role since early childhood.
-Right.
-What I'm starting to understand, you know, in a different way now, is there's something about being here with me as a patient that that's very fraught for you.
-That you didn't say this in my words, not yours.
-So if, if I'm not getting it right, I mean, I hope you'll correct me, but that there's a, it seems to me like there's a way you're sort of walking on eggshells here, that, that at any moment, you know, I might explode at you or, you know, punish you or, or throw you out treatment entirely.
-And I know it not hasn't been in the forefront of your mind.
-It's not like you're, you know, you know, editing and censoring, you know, we are curating your thoughts is, you know, every moment to, you know, be careful not to, you know, not to offend me or not to say the wrong thing.
+Well, I think that's very comfortable.
+We both know, we've talked about this.
+It's a very comfortable and a familiar role.
+You were training for it, for that role since early childhood.
+What I'm starting to understand in a different way now is there's something about being here with me as a patient that's very fraught for you.
+You didn't say this in so many words, so if I'm not getting it right, I hope you'll correct me, but it seems to me like there's a way you're sort of walking on eggshells here.
+That at any moment, I might explode at you or punish you or throw you out of treatment entirely.
+And I know it hasn't been in the forefront of your mind.
+It's not like you're deliberately editing and censoring and curating your thoughts at every moment to be careful not to offend me, or not to say the wrong thing.
 But it seems like that's been with us in the background.

 Puder:

 Yeah.
-And I think for most I think that, that this is different 'cause You know, I think with my, like teachers, my coaches, that I got good things from, of course, you know, I'd, I'd find that that thing that they're interested in you know, and read a couple books on it, become an, you know, be able to dialogue on the thing that they're into.
-And I think that…
+And I think that this is different because I think with my teachers and coaches, that I got good things from, of course I'd find that thing that they're interested in and read a couple books on it, be able to dialogue on the thing that they're into.
+And I think that–

 Shedler:

-Your role was to be, you know, a very good student or athlete or, you know, and be very appreciative.
+Your role was to be a very good student, or very good athlete, and to be very appreciative.

 Puder: